 - Phone number

-- Branch (BSB) number and full account name
+- Branch (BSB) number, account number and account name

 - Our Westpac SWIFT code WPACAU2S